Documenting old and significant jarrah trees in the forests of Margaret River.

 The supply of jarrah seemed endless to immigrants newly arrived from Europe.
 Despite warnings from conservators like Charles Lane Poole, most of the large jarrah was stripped from the forests by the 1930s.
 The ‘King Jarrahs’, which caused so much excitement for their size and majesty, were promptly felled.
 There are a few survivors, like the heritage listed tree in Manjimup, now a tourist attraction.
 But the majority of the large remnant trees are those rejected by early loggers, being either hollowed out at the base by fire, or too twisted to make for easy cutting.
 The forest vistas have changed forever.
 But most of the forest around Margaret River is now protected in National Parks, a measure of the new respect for the forests as a valuable ecosystem in their own right.

-I hope to gain recognition for the surviving old jarrahs by locating and documenting them.
+I hope to gain recognition for the surviving old jarrahs by locating and documenting the largest of them.
 Twisted, burnt and hollow, they make dramatic and challenging subjects.
 The gallery will focus on the Wooditjup National Park, which encircles the township of Margaret River; Rapids Conservation Park, and the Blackwood River National Park.
 This will be an ongoing project, with trees being added as they are located.
 Please feel free to contact me if you know trees you would like to have included.

 Copyright: If you wish to use any of these images please contact me and I can email you the original high resolution image for a small fee of $25.
 This fee will be donated to Nature Conservation Margaret River